mgemalma/bias_human_subject_experiment_infrastructure/README.md

 *Collecting large-scale human-annotated datasets via crowdsourcing is crucial for training and improving automated models in human-in-the-loop AI systems.
 However, biases, particularly confirmation bias, can affect data quality and, consequently, model performance.
 This paper presents a bias-aware label aggregation algorithm that factors in crowd workers' varying levels of confirmation bias, enhancing ground-truth inference from crowdsourced data.
 Real-world and synthetic data evaluations demonstrate the algorithm's advantage over baseline methods in tasks where workers exhibit confirmation bias.*

 ### Overview
-This repository provides the web application and backend infrastructure to collect crowd-sourced annotations.
+This repository provides the web application and backend infrastructure to collect crowdsourced annotations.
 The web app is built on Meteor, following a structure similar to other crowd annotation systems, and includes templates and JavaScript files to facilitate data collection across various user interactions.

 ### Installation